Steps to Prepare for the Exam

 No two candidates come to the exam with the same knowledge base.
 Since experience and educational backgrounds are unique, these differences must be taken into consideration when determining a study method.
 Begin to prepare using the following steps:

 Step 1: Assess your own professional experience.
 Read carefully through the Detailed Content Outline description for the exam you wish to take.
-Each exam (CRC, CRA, PI) has a different DCO.
+Each exam (ACRP-CP, CRC, CRA, PI, ACRP-PM, and ACRP-MDP) has a different DCO.
 Compare the detailed description of knowledge and tasks, plus the proportion of questions, to your own professional experience.
 Rate your relative skill level and experience on a scale of 0–5 (0 = no experience) as an indicator of how prepared you are for each section and where to invest more of your study focus in preparing for the exam.

 While you personally may have limited experience with certain job functions due to your job description with your employer, success on the exam requires you to demonstrate competency in all areas of the exam.